 • Copies of the song's lyrics for each student.

 • Reading selections from the Internet and school library about Abraham Lincoln, Harriet Tubman, Sojourner Truth, Rosa Parks, Frederick Douglas, Ida B. Wells, Lydia Maria Child, William Lloyd Garrison, Claudette Colvin, and Martin Luther King, Jr., selected in advance

 • Two copies of the cube handout for each student

 • Scissors, tape, string

-1. Using the framework above, provide students with context for the lesson and explain that they’ll be investigating “defenders of justice” who fought against racism and helped make it possible for a black man to become President of the United States.
+1. Using a “jigsaw” format., provide students with context for the lesson and explain that they’ll be investigating “defenders of justice” who fought against racism and changed American attitudes.
+Their work made possible, years later, something that many doubted would ever happen: the election of an African American as President of the United States.

-2. Pass out the lyrics to “What Can One Little Person Do?” and practice singing the song as a class.
+3. Pass out the lyrics to “What Can One Little Person Do?” and practice singing the song as a class.

-4. Mix students up into new groups that are comprised of one representative for Harriet Tubman, Sojourner Truth, Rosa Parks, Martin Luther King and Abraham Lincoln.
+6. Mix students up into new groups that are comprised of one representative for each of individual you’ve chosen to discuss.
 Representatives should teach each other about their assigned person.

-5. As a whole class, discuss how the individuals studied were the same and different: “What was similar about the people you researched?
+7. As a whole class, discuss how the individuals studied were the same and different: “What was similar about the people you researched?
 Different?
 What surprised you?
 What characteristics did they have in common?
 What characteristics were different?”

-8. Once students have completed their personal cubes, combine them with the biography cubes to create “Defenders of Justice” mobiles in the classroom.
+Once students have completed their personal cubes, combine them with the biography cubes to create “Defenders of Justice” mobiles in the classroom.
 Use the mobiles as a reference point to help start morning meetings or other “sharing times,” letting students report back in on the progress they’ve made and asking for support when things don't go as planned.